Seven days.

 The overnight ferry

-From Piraeus straight to Leros — book a cabin and sleep through most of it.
+From Athens (Piraeus) straight to Leros — book a cabin and wake up in the Aegean.
 A few sailings a week.

 Piraeus → Leros · ~9–10 hrs